Best Crypto Options Trading Platforms October 2023

 Bybit Fees

 You’ll encounter three types of fees when trading options with Bybit; the trading fee, delivery fee, and liquidation fee.
 The trading fee starts at 0.03% for both parties of the trade.
-The delivery fee of 0.015% will be charged when you exercise an option.
+The delivery fee of 0.015% is only charged when you exercise an option.
 If your options go underwater and you experience a liquidation, you’ll pay a 0.2% fee to Bybit.

 Note that the fee for a Bybit options contact can never go above 12.5% of the price.